JohnGilb/SailwindVirtualCrew/README.md

 - The following roles can still be hired but currently serve no function:
   - Chef
-- Window sizes are wrong and initial placement is poor.
 - Can see Water % even without Quartermaster
 - If your ship sinks, the code really bugs out.
 Don't sink your ship!
 - Mooring range is too large.
 - The Jong generally is a big buggy, but getting less so with every release.
 - Documentation on how to mechanically use the features is bare
-- Tasks started while you're on the boat can get real weird if you leave the boat.

 ---